 Voice AI, when deployed in the right way, empowers consumers to do things they couldn’t do before.
 For example, consider natural language search vs keywords.

 Tell us about your journey into Artificial Intelligence?
 What made you launch a voice AI platform?

-It has always been inevitable that voice would become a standard human computer interface at some point.
-In the past few years we’ve seen the emergence of the first widely used consumer facing voice AIs (i.e. Alexa, Siri, Home), yet the only companies that owned a compete tech stack for such interfaces were the top 4 platform companies.
-In fact, outside of the top platform companies there’s really not many examples of consumer facing voice interfaces.
+It has always been inevitable that voice would become a standard human-computer interface at some point.
+In the past few years, we’ve seen the emergence of the first widely used consumer-facing voice AIs (i.e. Alexa, Siri, Home), yet the only companies that owned a competing tech stack for such interfaces were the top 4 platform companies.
+In fact, outside of the top platform companies, there’s really not many examples of consumer-facing voice interfaces.
 That’s where I saw an opportunity.

 I started working in text-to-speech technologies back in 2003, and have been working full time in voice since then.

 Today, Voysis is the only independent provider that owns the full stack of technologies, enabling any business to add voice interfaces natively into their products.